 And then there is the Nanny State Stupidity on Display: I am well aware that a Coke Zero has no nutritional value.
 I take it that adolescents not only know that fact; they now swill the stuff because of it.

 The Nanny State and its rival for advertising space, the Lawyer Class — are like lawn mowers clear-cutting decency and common sense.

 (I just googled “lawn mower actions” to ascertain the best verb to use in the previous sentence.
 My eyes ran headlong into a screen-load of “Class-Action Lawsuits Against Lawn Mowers.”
 Curiosity prompted me to click on “Lawnmower Class Action Lawsuit Settlement,” but, drat, “We’re sorry!
 This settlement is CLOSED!”
 Have no fear, another lawsuit is near.)

 These professional meddlers have produced vast swaths of reactionary Libertarians as a result of their oppressive inane need (dare I say, compulsion?) to control the behaviors of every little and big creature on the planet, on Earth, and in Their World.

 Miraculously, life would go on just fine without these bureaucratic busy-bodies of other people’s bodies and lives!

-With a nod to lyricist Jonathan Larson, I dedicate these lyrics to them:
+With a nod to lyricist Alan Jay Lerner, I dedicate these lyrics to them:

 Without your pulling it, the tide comes in

 Without your twirling it, the Earth can spin